Lighthouse and naval vessel urban legend: Interpretations

 Some speakers think the anecdote is an overused cliché.
 Alan Stevens, president of the Global Speakers Federation, noted that Covey was still using it in speeches in 2010, and reported that the same week he heard him use it, a client emailed him that two speakers at a political event she attended had used it.
 He tells those giving speeches to avoid not only the lighthouse story, but the boiling frog story and the story about a young boy throwing beached starfish back into the sea.
 "They may have happened once, but they won't have happened to the storyteller.
 What's worse, they are used so often, they have lost their impact."
 They should instead follow his example and tell stories of things that actually happened to them or that they did themselves.

+There are similar parallels found in the Zen Buddhism book The Zhuangzi The Mountain Tree chapter called ‘’ The Empty Boat’’ parable.